YatharthKumarSaxena/Strict-Auth-Service/internal-calls/README.md

 This is especially useful for things like:

-- 🌐 Refreshing cookies from server startup
+- 🌐 Refreshing cookies on server start
 - 🔒 Setting system tokens internally for ADMINs
+- 🧪 During **development**, when testing login from terminal
 - 🤖 Automation triggers, migrations, or dev tool hooks

 ---